dell/csm-docs/content/docs/concepts/replication/_index.md

 3. A `DellCSIReplicationGroup` object is created in the cluster representing the protection group on the storage array
 4. A replica of the `PersistentVolume` & `DellCSIReplicationGroup` is created
+5. A replica of the `PersistentVolumeClaim` is created on target cluster (only in case of `multi-cluster`)

 You can refer this [page](architecture) for more details about the architecture.